 When I retired from the corporate world, I also ended my side gig.
 But the photography has continued.
 My primary focus today is birds, but also wild animals of any sort, and striking scenery.
 I'm fortunate to live in the Texas Hill Country, where there are plenty of wild critters to keep my shutter finger busy.

-All images on this website were created over the past three years in Texas, New Mexico, Colorado and Arizona.
+All images on this website were created over the past few years in Texas, New Mexico, Colorado, Arizona and Alaska.
 I hope you enjoy viewing them as much as I enjoyed making them.